ThawnyRose/fluffpkg/readme.md

 # Fluffpkg

-The Fluffy Multipurpose Package Installer :3
+The Fluffy, Multipurpose Package Manager :3

+---

 Woah, a package manager!
 This is mostly just a fun project to play around, though I will likely use myself to simplify installations.